Next Morning, before dawn

 "Welcome High priestess Delminie," the soldier said.
 "Please come this way.
 You're expected."

 They were taken through a maze of corridors and hallways and finally up a long flight of stairs that ended in a door sheathed in metal.
 Once through that door they found themselves in front of another door and behind that was yet another door.
 The group passed through that door and Delminie found herself in a room far different than she had been before.
-This room was twenty feet by twenty feet and only bare stone.
+This one was twenty feet by twenty feet and only bare stone.
 In the center of the room was a table made of steel upon which rested the automaton called Salona.
 The dozen wooden chairs arraigned around the table were filled with people, all of whom Delminie recognized from the last time she had seen the automaton.

 Clustered around the table was Guild Master Demarest, Carlisle and several other members of the Guilds Automata department.
 With them was Misha and the otter woman Caroline.
 Perched on the end of the table was Madog.
 The metal fox was surprisingly quiet and still paying no heed to the new arrivals.
 His eyes never strayed from the still form of Salona.